exercism/go/README.md

 Each problem defines a `const targetTestVersion` in the test program, and validates that the solution has defined a matching value `testVersion`.
 Any xgo developer that changes the test program or test data increments `targetTestVersion`.

-The benefit of all this is that nipickers can see which test version a posted solution was written for and be spared confusion over why an old posted solution might not pass current tests.
+The benefit of all this is that reviewers can see which test version a posted solution was written for and be spared confusion over why an old posted solution might not pass current tests.

 Notice that neither the `testVersion` nor the `targetTestVersion` is exported.
 This is so that golint will not complain about a missing comment.
 In general, adding tests for unexported names is considered an anti-pattern, but in this case the trade-off seems acceptable.